MPL Indonesia: Season 1 (2018)

 MPL Indonesia hosted the first tournament with 10 qualifying teams slated to compete.
 These teams are RRQ.O2 (Now RRQ Hoshi), Louvre Esports, Team Rev Indo, EVOS Legends, Team NXL, Bigetron Player Kill (Now Bigetron Alpha), Pandora Esports, Domino's Hunters, Saints Indo 2 and Elite 8 Critical Reborn.

-Being considered as a dark-horse team, Team NXL was able to win the very first season of MPL Indonesia, defeating EVOS Legends 3-2.
+Being considered as a dark-horse team, Team NXL was able to win the very first season of MPL Indonesia, defeating EVOS Legends 3–2.

 Season 2 (2018)

-The Second season was held during the latter years of 2018.
+The second season was held during the latter years of 2018.
 The second season featured a new set of teams such as SFI Esports, Team Capcorn, Boom JR, ONIC Esports and Aerowolf Roxy with teams such as RRQ.O2, EVOS, Bigetron Esports and Louvre Esports returning.
-However, Despite finishing to a 3-2 defeat against Team NXL, EVOS Legends would once again finish second to the eventual champions RRQ.O2, defeating EVOS in a 3-0 sweep.
+However, Despite beating Team NXL 3–2, EVOS Legends would once again finish second to the eventual champions RRQ.O2, defeating EVOS in a 3–0 sweep.

 Season 3 (2019)

 The third season of MPL Indonesia was highlighted to be an event where the Champions and the Runner-up teams would Qualify to represent Indonesia to the Mobile Legends: Bang Bang Southeast Asia Cup of 2019, better known as MSC 2019.
-ONIC Esports was able to defeat Louvre Esports in the Grand Finals after ONIC finished an undefeated run in the Regular Season, going 11-0 (22-4).
+ONIC Esports was able to defeat Louvre Esports in the Grand Finals after ONIC finished an undefeated run in the Regular Season, going 11-0 (22–4).
 After a dominant showing in MPL Indonesia, ONIC Esports was also able to clinch the MSC 2019 title in Manila.

 Season 4 (2019)

+MPL Indonesia Season 4 was the very first tournament in MPL Indonesia history to implement a Franchise-Based System, removing all qualifying tournaments to qualify for MPL.

+Regular season

+Playoff bracket

-The Fourth Season of MPL Indonesia was also highlighted to be the tournament to determine Indonesia's representatives for the very first Mobile Legends: Bang Bang World Championship, better known as the M1 World Championships which was held in Kuala Lumpur.
-Long time rival teams EVOS Legends and RRQ Hoshi was able to represent Indonesia in the upcoming World Championship with EVOS Legends taking the MPL Indonesia Season 4 Championship Title.
+The fourth Season of MPL Indonesia was highlighted to be the tournament to determine Indonesia's representatives for the very first Mobile Legends: Bang Bang World Championship, better known as the M1 World Championships which was held in Kuala Lumpur.
+Long time rival teams EVOS Legends and RRQ Hoshi lead the regular season before securing their place as Indonesia's representative in the upcoming World Championship with EVOS Legends taking the MPL Indonesia Season 4 Championship Title.

+M1 World Championship

 Both RRQ Hoshi and EVOS Legends would take on a rematch in the Grand Finals of the M1 World Championships with EVOS winning the Upper-Bracket Finals while RRQ Hoshi crawling back from the Lower-Brackets.
 However, after a fierce 7-game series, EVOS was able to win the very first M1 World Title.

-MPL Indonesia Season 4 was also the very first tournament in MPL Indonesia history where a Franchise-Based System would be implemented, therefore removing all qualifying tournaments to qualify for MPL.

 Season 5 (2020)

-MPL Indonesia Season 5 was the very first MPL Season that was played during the Covid-19 pandemic.
-Despite posing as a strong adversary and having high expectations to be the first team to win back-to-back Championship titles, EVOS Legends was unable to defeat RRQ Hoshi in another rematch against their foe, sealing the trilogy's results.
-RRQ Hoshi was able to defeat EVOS in a 3-2 series.
+MPL Indonesia Season 5 was the first season of MPL Indonesia to be played under the restrictions of the COVID-19 pandemic, which forced the tournament to transition to an entirely online format.
+Despite the challenges posed by the global crisis, the league successfully adapted, maintaining competitive integrity and high viewership throughout the season.